The Best Strategies for Women to Negotiate a Higher Salary

 - Government and civil service jobs

-- Jobs at large companies with a structured compensation plan (you may be able to negotiate a higher amount on a range in this case)
+- Jobs at large companies with a structured compensation plan (you may be able to negotiate a higher amount within a range, in this case)

-Women are more likely to be paid at the lower end of the scale because they are starting at a lower price point.
+Women are more likely to be paid at the lower end of the scale because they start at a lower price point.
 Because you are currently earning less, you may be offered less.
 This can add up to a significant amount of lost compensation during your working career.

 How to Determine If a Job Offer Is Negotiable

 The best way to determine whether a job offer is negotiable is to conduct as much research on the job and company as you can.
-You don’t have to say “yes” right away.
-Request some time to consider, and then collect as much data as you can.
-Use sites like Payscale and Glassdoor to research what the job — and you — are worth.
+You don’t have to say yes right away.

 If you know someone at the company, ask if they would be able to help you consider the offer.
-You can also ask if they are able to give you any insight into the company’s compensation policies and practices.
+You can also ask if they can give you any insight into the company’s compensation policies and practices.

 When to Negotiate a Counter Offer

-Tips for Women for Asking for More Money
+Tips for Women When Asking for More Money

 Even though negotiating salary isn’t easy, the better informed you are, the more you research, and the more data you collect, the better equipped you will be to successfully negotiate a job offer.
 If you are willing to ask, you may be able to get a higher salary.

-Remember, if you can increase the salary for this job, you’ll also up your future earnings potential.
+Remember, if you can increase the salary for this job, you’ll also increase your future earnings potential.